ibm-functions/composer/README.md

 The required parameter is named `$composer`.
 It is a dictionary with a `redis` field of type dictionary.
-The `redis` dictionary specifies the `uri` for the Redis instance and optionally a certificate as a base64-encoded string to enable tls connections.
+The `redis` dictionary specifies the `uri` for the Redis instance and optionally a certificate as a base64-encoded string to enable TLS connections.
 Hence, the input parameter object for our order-processing example should be:
 ```json
 {